onitake/canhat/README.md

 ### Mechanical

 The board outline and component placement conform to the [Micro HAT specification] and the [Add-On Boards and HATs] specification.
+It is designed to fit the Raspberry Pi Zero, but can also be mounted to other models.
+(Pi 2, 3, 4, ...)

-Instead of the usual DB9 connector found on many CAN interfaces, this one has screw terminals for easier wiring and a smaller footprint.
-There is a separate version in the db9 branch that includes two DB9 connectors instead.
-These can even be connected to the voltage regulator, if the Pi should be powered from the bus.
+Instead of the usual DB9 connector found on many CAN interface boards, the CAN HAT has terminal blocks for easier wiring and a smaller footprint.

-If you intend to adopt the CAN HAT in an industrial environment, replace the screw terminals with more robust connectors, or make sure the wires are firmly connected.
-You should also mount the HAT to the Raspberry Pi using spacers and M2.5 screws.
+For added stability, 11mm spacers should be mounted between the Pi and the HAT.

 ### Electronics

-The circuit is built around the Microchip MCP2515 CAN Interface Controller and a CAN transceiver IC.
-Since the Raspberry Pi and the controller are powered by 3.3V, you should use a CAN transceiver that works with 3.3V logic levels.
+The circuit is built around the Microchip MCP2515 CAN Interface Controller, connected to SPI port 0 on the Raspberry Pi, and a CAN transceiver IC.

-It is highly recommended to use a 5V CAN transceiver with a separate 3.3V input to drive the logic circuits.
-Texas Instruments SN65HVD541 is such a transceiver.
-To use it, solver a 0Ω resistor or wire into R7.
+It is highly recommended to use a 5V CAN transceiver with a separate 3.3V input for the RX/TX pins, such as Texas Instruments SN65HVD541.

-If you prefer to use a 3.3V transceiver instead, you don't need R7.
-See [Overview of 3.3V CAN Transceivers] for more information on 3.3V CAN bus operation.

-Some transceivers also support powering down the bus by pulling pin 5 low.
-If you solder a 0Ω resistor into R6 and leave out R7, you can control power to the bus via GPIO22.
-Note this may "abuse" the GPIO pin for powering some of the transceiver's logic, so make sure you do not exceed the maximum drive current of the GPIO pin.

-The MCP2515 is then connected to the SPI0 port on the Raspberry Pi header.
+When using a different transceiver without split voltage, the voltage inputs must be reconfigured through solder bridges JP3 and JP4.

+The SN65HVD541 also supports disabling the transceiver through pin 8.
+This pin is connected to ground via JP2 and 0Ω resistor R5 by default, which enables the transceiver at full speed.
+With JP2, it can be connected to Raspberry Pi pin GPIO22, which makes it controllable.
+Not that this is not supported by the MCP2515 device drivers and must be implemented manually.
+R5 is useful for transceivers that support slope control, but this is not available in the SN65HVD541.

+See the section "Transceiver Configuration" below.

 To reduce interference on the CAN bus, tuned microstrips were used to connect the CAN transceiver to the terminals on the PCB.
 The differential impedance is matched to 60Ω.
-For added fun, the pair length is also matched, despite the comparatively low signal speed of the CAN bus (1MHz).
+For added fun, the pair length is also matched with meanders.

-Aside from the CAN part, an additional ID EEPROM was added to conform to the HAT specification.
+Aside from the CAN interface part, an additional ID EEPROM ensures conformance with the HAT specification.
 JP1 is only needed to program the EEPROM.
-The part can be left out if desired, and the connection be made by other means.
+The part can be left out if desired, and the connection be made by other means, such as a screwdriver or a temporary solder bridge.

-R5 controls the slope of the signals on the CAN bus.
-A 0Ω resistor should be soldered for maximum performance.
-Some transceivers use the pin for other purposes, refer to the respective data sheet if you don't use the recommended transceiver.

 The left side of the board is populated with a 6-24V to 5V step-down converter.
 If the Raspberry Pi is powered via USB, the components for this converter should not be soldered, or at least not be connected to a power source.

-:warning: **Do not connect a power source to both the Raspberry Pi and J5!**
+It's also possible to power the Rasberry Pi from a 5V source via this connector directly.
+See the section "Power Options" below.

 Note that the AP63205 regulator is rated for a maximum current of 2A.
 The [Add-On Boards and HATs] specification recommends at least 2.5A, but 2A